The Abarth 695 Edizione Maserati has become one of the rarest cars in the UK in the last few years. And not many people know about it.

 There were 40 RHD for Australia.
 It’s known at least two of those have been written off.

 There’s believed 6 RHD for Asia* It seems there is just 1 RHD in Singapore, went via the UK.
 One RHD in Malaysia.
 There are 3 RHD in Thailand.
 In Japan, they were given 100 cars of the 499 quotas, these were all LHD vehicles.
+It’s believed only two cars were sold in Denmark, both LHD.
 It’s thought 2 UK RHD cars went there.
 There is one in Cyprus, possibly a UK car.
 As many as 40 RHD exist for the ‘RHD markets’, not including Australia.
 There is just one LHD car in Turkey.
-It seems there is now only one Grey in Ireland, which is one that came from London, there was two but one which is an original ‘Irish’ car has now come to the south of England.
-In total around 250 Cars, Bordeaux was destined for Europe.
+It seems there is now only one Grey one in Ireland, which is one that came from London, there was two but one which is an original ‘Irish’ car has now come to the south of England.
+In total around 250 Bordeaux Cars were destined for Europe.

 ( * to be confirmed)